Uninen/tauri-vue-template/README.md

 ### Debugging

-- You can get Rust to output a backtrace by running with `RUST_BACKTRACE=1` environment variable
+- You can get Rust to output a backtrace by running with `RUST_BACKTRACE=1` environment variable.
+- If you use VS Code, you can debug Rust code with the included `Debug Tauri` config.

 ### Building and releasing